AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/ece-tools.md

 ## Services, routes, and variables

-You can use the `ece-tools` package to display detailed information about the Base64-encoded [Cloud variables][cloudvar] used in any Cloud environment.
+You can use the `ece-tools` package to display detailed information about the Base64-encoded [Cloud variables](../environment/variables-cloud.md) used in any Cloud environment.
 The following command shows all services, routes, and variables.

 ```bash
 php ./vendor/bin/ece-tools env:config:show